As published in

-Analysts have highlighted that the increasing trend towards health consciousness might be a threat to the liquor industry and a decline has been observed in the proportion of Australians consuming alcoholic beverages (1).
-However, this trend also represents an opportunity for innovation in the sector and a potential key to unlock new growth prospects.
+Analysts have highlighted that the increasing trend toward health consciousness might be a threat to the liquor industry and a decline has been observed in the proportion of Australians consuming alcoholic beverages.
+However, this trend also represents an opportunity for innovation in the sector and a potential key to unlocking new growth prospects.

-Although the worldwide movement towards moderation is undeniable, consumers are also looking for ‘better for you’ alternatives which translate into higher mindfulness around ingredients and the search for drinks with lower carbs, lower sugar and lower alcohol content.
+Although the worldwide movement toward moderation is undeniable, consumers are also looking for “better for you” alternatives which translate into higher mindfulness around ingredients and the search for drinks with lower carbs, lower sugar, and lower alcohol content.

 Now associated with the positive ideas of convenience and innovation, RTDs are successfully fighting for their share in the Aussie alcohol market.

 Here are a few examples of the NPDs answering this trend over the past years.
-In 2015, Pernod Ricard launched Absolut Botanik, positioning this 5.7% ABV drink as a ‘less sweet’ vodka premix with ‘botanical’ flavours.
-Diageo also promoted Smirnoff Pure as a 4.5% vodka premix with no preservatives or artificial ingredients.
-Sugar-free products were also introduced in market such as Wild Turkey & Zero Sugar Cola or Vodka Cruiser Sugar Free.
+In 2015, Pernod Ricard launched Absolut Botanik, positioning this 5.7 percent ABV drink as a less sweet vodka premix with botanical flavors.
+Diageo also promoted Smirnoff Pure as a 4.5 percent vodka premix with no preservatives or artificial ingredients.
+Sugar-free products were also introduced in market, such as Wild Turkey and Zero Sugar Cola or Vodka Cruiser Sugar Free.

-As the health consciousness trend continues to rise with 42% Australians monitoring how much sugar is in their diet (2), brands are now forced to keep innovating to stay competitive and are now heavily investing in an emerging category that is becoming the star in the RTD fridge: the ‘hard seltzer’ or ‘alcoholic seltzer’ category.
+As the health consciousness trend continues to rise with 42 percent of Australians monitoring how much sugar is in their diet, brands are now forced to keep innovating to stay competitive and are now heavily investing in an emerging category that is becoming the star in the RTD fridge: the hard seltzer or alcoholic seltzer category.

-While these products may be new in Australia, data from Nielsen shows sales in the United States have skyrocketed 193% since last year.
-In the first six months of 2019, Americans spent $389 million on hard seltzer, which was an increase of 210% from 2018.
-Industry analysts are predicting the alcoholic selzter market will reach $1 billion in sales in the US this year and could be worth $2.5 billion by 2021 (3).
+While these products may be new in Australia, data from Nielsen shows sales in the United States have skyrocketed 193 percent since last year.
+In the first six months of 2019, Americans spent $389 million on hard seltzer, which was an increase of 210 percent from 2018.
+Industry analysts are predicting the alcoholic seltzer market will reach $1 billion in sales in the US this year and could be worth $2.5 billion by 2021.
 This clearly shows that hard seltzers answer current consumer trends.
-This lower carb and lower sugar alcoholic alternative is perfect for the growing ‘afternoon with friends’ occasion while it also capitalizes on the convenience of cans as a pack format.
+This lower carb and lower sugar alcoholic alternative is perfect for the growing afternoon with friends occasion while it also capitalizes on the convenience of cans as a pack format.

-In the context of covid-19, RTD is one of the category that doesn’t heavily rely on the on-trade space which makes it even more interesting to explore for many liquor players.
-We therefore expect the race for market shares to be fierce in the new ‘hard seltzer’ category.
+In the context of COVID-19, RTD is one of the categories that doesn’t heavily rely on the on-trade space, which makes it even more interesting to explore for many liquor players.
+We, therefore, expect the race for market shares to be fierce in the new hard seltzer category.

 If Lion was the first major company to launch an alcoholic seltzer into the Australian market with the introduction of Quincy in November 2019, many others large players quickly caught up or are expected to do so this year.
-For example, Asahi released its vodka-based sugar free seltzer Good Tides in March 2020.
-It was followed by Actual launched by CUB in May 2020 and positioned as ‘low-calorie ready-to-drink vodka, made with 100 per cent natural ingredients to a vegan recipe’.
-Lion also signed an agreement with Mark Anthony Brands International to introduce White Claw Hard Seltzer in Australia, which is already very popular in the US with close to 60% market share.
+For example, Asahi released its vodka-based sugar-free seltzer Good Tides in March 2020.
+It was followed by Actual, launched by CUB in May 2020, and positioned as low-calorie ready-to-drink vodka, made with 100 percent natural ingredients to a vegan recipe.
+Lion also signed an agreement with Mark Anthony Brands International to introduce White Claw Hard Seltzer in Australia, which is already very popular in the US with close to 60 percent market share.
 Smaller players are battling hard as well and the following Aussie trendy brands are already available in national banners: Fellr and Sips for example.

-It is important to recognise that despite the popularity in the US, the winning strategies will look different in Australia due to the particularity of our market.
-While the largest distribution channel for seltzers in the US is supermarkets – therefore allowing brands to create impulse purchase as part of broader shopping trips, brands in Australia will have to compete for space in liquor stores.
-In this context, designing the right ‘where to play’ strategy, focusing on being strategically distributed in the stores with the highest potential (especially in the independent channel) and achieving execution excellence in the fridge will be critical.
+It is important to recognize that despite the popularity in the US, the winning strategies will look different in Australia due to the particularity of our market.
+While the largest distribution channel for seltzers in the US is supermarkets—therefore allowing brands to create impulse purchases as part of broader shopping trips, brands in Australia will have to compete for space in liquor stores.
+In this context, designing the right where-to-play strategy, focusing on being strategically distributed in the stores with the highest potential (especially in the independent channel), and achieving execution excellence in the fridge will be critical.

-To help liquor players make the most out of this trend and generate growth in the off-trade space despite the current crisis, Snooper launched a new syndicated data series to help them track the ever-changing RTD category – including hard seltzers, with a focus on independent liquor stores.
+To help liquor players make the most out of this trend and generate growth in the off-trade space despite the current crisis, Wiser Solutions launched a new syndicated data series to help them track the ever-changing RTD category—including hard seltzers—with a focus on independent liquor stores.

 With the proliferation of players in the Hard Seltzers category, brands are fighting to increase their number of facings in RTD fridges, especially in indies.